 Dale Ward brings a hard driving mandolin to the band as well as high lonesome vocals.
 After years of forays into country and rock, he’s embraced bluegrass.
-Another multi-instrumentalist (he’s been known to pick up a guitar and fiddle), Dale puts his high tenor to good use in harmonies or lead vocal work.
+A multi-instrumentalist (he’s been known to pick up a guitar, fiddle and Dobro), Dale puts his high tenor to good use in harmonies or lead vocal work.
 A Dale Ward bobble-head is in the future…..

 Lisa Case Doro

 Lisa Case Doro is from Bluegrass rich Southern Indiana.
 She performs on fiddle and sings.
 She has played in Nashville, TN, Ann Arbor, MI, and now with us in Madison.
 Her fine fiddling and vocals have added a spark to SpareTime.